What is Call Queue and How to Use

 Both options come with a risk, though.
 Waiting on hold might take several minutes waiting for an agent to answer, but hanging up the call means losing their current place and having to phone back another time.
 And since callers don’t usually have enough information to find out which option would be the fastest, they mostly rely on making guesses.
 With a call queue attendant’s help, though, there’s no need for guesswork – they can give callers exactly the necessary information at that moment.

 The main role of a call queue system is to route all incoming calls to the most suitable agent for the caller’s question.
 That both minimizes the risk of having to transfer calls (and we all know how much customers hate having to repeat their questions to several agents) and also helps callers get their problems solved faster.

 But that’s not all a call queuing system can do.
 It can also help assist callers during the time they stay on hold.
-Through pre-recorded messages, an attendant can greet callers, inform them how many people are waiting in the queue, or what the current hold time is.
+Through pre-recorded messages, an attendant can greet callers and inform them how many people are waiting in the queue or what the current hold time is.

-In the case that the hold time is especially long, the attendant can also ask a caller whether they wish to continue waiting on the line or if they would prefer to leave their contact number for an agent to contact them later.
+In the case that the hold time is especially long, the attendant can also ask a caller whether they wish to continue waiting in line or if they would prefer to leave their contact number for an agent to contact them later.